CarlijnQuik/File-Manager-App/PROCESS.md

 - Enabled the user to sign in in different activity, for now the best way to handle this, because only one account can be added, and in the future because this activity does not need the settings menu
 - Challenge for next week: fully understand the Google Drive API
 - In the last week the design can be changed if that turns out to be better, now focus on functionality!

+*Week 3*
+#### Day 11
+TODO list;
+- Make the spinner functional as in the Google Drive App (week 4)
+- Be able to show the character and username (week 4)
+- Enable the user to download Drive files
+- Enable the user to "open with" Drive Files
+- Enable the user to remove files
+- Enable the user to rename files
+- Enable the user to select (all) files
+- Enable the user to move files
+- Enable the user to sort files (week 4)
+- Show the trash can of files (week 4)